KEYNOTE OPENING CEREMONY 11:15 A.M. - 12:30 P.M.

 Thorp uses real-world examples to show you how to perform a step-by-step analysis of a company using popular online research and data sources to decide whether it’s right for your portfolio.
 This presentation answers the question "what now?" when looking at a list of prospective stocks, such as the passing companies lists provided by the popular and long-running AAII stock screens.

 Combining the Best Stock Selection Factors

-Patrick O’Shaughnessy, Portfolio Manager and Principal, O’Shaughnessy Asset Management.
+Patrick O’Shaughnessy, portfolio manager and principal of O’Shaughnessy Asset Management

 O’Shaughnessy explores the best factors for selecting stocks across market history.
 He includes discussions of various measures of value, quality, and momentum and how those factors can be combined into a portfolio.